John Shying

 He is known to have negotiated a sale of the Peacock Inn in Parramatta, New South Wales (a western suburb of Sydney) in 1844.
 He had been the builder.

 His grandson, John Joseph Shying, was possibly the first Chinese-Australian to serve in the Australian army.

+Although previously assumed that John died on 18 June 1880, Sydney, Australia, in the name John Sheen, the comparison of DNA of descendants of that man and those descended from John Shying indicate them to have been different individuals.